dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 For the second run, invite a mix of people who:

-* Were there the first time, so they can see the progress from the last run)
+* Were there the first time, so they can see the progress from the last run.
 * and were not there the first time, so they can bring a fresh perspective.

 Resist the urge to change too much things after this point.
 It's probably too late and further changes will only confuse you.